All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 StorageKept refrigerated, within beyond-use dateProduct left at room temperature for extended periods

 If you have noticed appetite reduction and/or mild GI effects that resolved, your product is almost certainly performing properly.
 If you have experienced zero effects across all 3 weeks, discuss this with your provider.
-It could be individual variation (some people do not respond strongly at 0.25 mg) or it could warrant investigation of the product.
+It could be individual variation (some people don't respond strongly at 0.25 mg) or it could warrant investigation of the product.

 Comparison with Brand-Name Results